jfgilmore/spotify-cli/README.md

 ## Authentication

 _spotify-cli_ uses an authorization code flow to gain an access token for Spotify's API services.
 You will be taken to a browser page to log in and authorize spotify-cli on your account.
-Once this is done you can freely use the simlinked commands from any terminal instance on your machine 🙂
+Once this is done you can freely use the sim linked commands from any terminal instance on your machine 🙂